coralogix/coralogix-aws-serverless/src/cloudtrail-sns/README.md

 **Application name** - The stack name of this application created via AWS CloudFormation.

+**SubsystemName** - Sybsystem Name as it will be seen in Coralogix UI.

 **NotificationEmail** (optinal) - If the lambda fails a notification email will be sent to this address via SNS (requires you have a working SNS, with a validated domain).

 **S3BucketName** - The name of the S3 bucket with CloudTrail logs to watch (must be in the same region as stack that you will create).